mbs-octoml/mbs-tvm/src/relay/collage/design.md

 ['v2' prototype implementation](https://github.com/mbs-octoml/mbs-tvm/tree/mbs-collage-sketch)
 shows how to bring tuning to TVM's operator fusion and BYOC partitioning passes.
 The tuning search explores the choice of sub-graphs as well as choice of toolchain (TVM native or one of the available BYOC integrations) for each candidate kernel so as to minimize the expected model inference latency.
-We call the result a 'placement'.
+We call the result an 'optimal placement'.
 This new tuning layer complements the tuning traditionally done by TVM and other toolchains during lowering.
 It can also complement any global tuning, for example to explore all possible global layouts.

 The approach is based on the [preprint](https://arxiv.org/pdf/2111.00655.pdf):